 One may define aggregation as: bringing together in a coherent collection disparate information sources.
-Clearly this is core territory for the information professional.
-The traditional activity of acquisition that formed our large historic libraries is now increasingly underpinned by the procurement process and the support and expertise of procurement professionals, who are bringing greater regulation and management into this process and increasing value for money for their institutions.
+Clearly this is core territory for the information professional; indeed it is the subject of this entire conference.
+The traditional activity of acquisition that formed our large historical libraries is now increasingly underpinned by the procurement process and the support and expertise of procurement professionals, who are bringing greater regulation and management into this process and increasing value for money for their institutions.